Help Us Reimagine Vaccine Access: Join the MAP Pilot study in Lagos & Abuja

 This feasibility study is focused on understanding how MAPs perform in real-world settings across Nigeria.
 We’re evaluating:

-- Feasibility of biometric tools to support patient identification and vaccine continuity
+• Feasibility of biometric tools for patient identification and vaccine continuity

-Your clinic or pharmacy’s participation can help shape not just the pilot, but the future of vaccine access across Africa.
-This pilot also aligns with Nigeria’s National Vaccine Policy (2021), which emphasizes innovation, equitable access, and self-sufficiency in vaccine delivery.
+Your facility’s participation can help shape not just this pilot, but the future of vaccine access across Africa.
+The pilot also aligns with Nigeria’s National Vaccine Policy (2021), which emphasizes innovation, inclusive access, and local self-sufficiency in vaccine delivery.

 Policy-Aligned Innovation